mwujek/Senior-Thesis/README.md

 ## now

 - debug the vertice problem
-- make visuals for circles
+- right and left livesurface

 - ### Installation
 - write copy for the information table